luisfcolon/aws-create-secretsmanagers/README.md

 ### Secrets

-If you say yes to needing database support, the default set of secrets are:
+If you said yes to needing Postrges support, the default set of secrets are:

 ```json
 {